phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 a single time, provided its ID remains unchanged.
 To force a child to re-mount with new session data, a new ID must be provided.

-Given that a LiveView runs on its own process, it is an excellent tool for creating completely isolated UI elements, but it is a slightly expensive abstraction if all you want is to compartmentalize markup or events (or both).
+Given that it runs in its own process, a nested LiveView is an excellent tool for creating completely isolated UI elements, but it is a slightly expensive abstraction if all you want is to compartmentalize markup or events (or both).

 To sum it up: